neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
 2. If you are creating your very first project, click **Create the first project**.
 Otherwise, click **New Project**.
-3. Specify a name, a PostgreSQL version, and click **Create Project**.
+3. Specify a name, a PostgreSQL version, a region, and click **Create Project**.
 Upon creating a project, you are presented with a dialog that provides the following information:

     - A generated password for the project
     - An `export` command that you can use to export your project password to a `PGPASSWORD` environment variable: